arober19/TorontoBikeshareAnalysis/README.md

 The bikeshare data ranging from the 3rd Quarter of 2016 to the 4th Quarter of 2018, came in the form of 10 csv files amounting to over 4 million rows across 9 columns.
 This included features such as the trip start and stop times, trip duration, trip id, station names and ids as well as the user type.

-Additional latitude and longitude data was required in order to map the bike station locations therefore gathering data from the bikeshare api endpoint was necessary to make the coordinates to station ids.
+Additional latitude and longitude data was required in order to map the bike station locations therefore gathering data from the bikeshare api endpoint was necessary to make the coordinates match to the station ids.

 ## **Data Preparation:**

-Intially, it was clear the datetime formats posed an issue with as many as 6 different configurations spanning each quarter.
+Intially, it was clear the datetime formats posed an issue with as many as 6 different configurations spanning all quarters.
 That is why the trip_start_time and trip_stop time columns were converted to datetime objects before merging all datasets into a single dataframe.
 Converting all datetime formats was particularly troublesome with regard to the 4th quarter dataset for 2016.
-Datetime formats were found to switch back and forth often all the way throughout the file and required string specific string manipulations.
+Datetime formats were found to switch back and forth often all the way throughout the file and required specific string manipulations.

 After merging everything together and looking at the NaN values, there were no full rows of NaN values so nothing worth deleting but of the 10 dataset 6 of them were missing station ids causing about 1.6 millions NaN values.
 This also posed a problem of matching the latitude and longitude coordinates to the dataframe by using the data from the BikeShare API.
 Matching the coordinates with the station names had to be executed however there could be many different variations of a name listed.
 For example, "Wellesley St E / Yonge St (Green P)" and "Wellesley St E / Yonge St Green P" have the same station id but not the same station name, not exactly anyways.
-To solve this issue similar names had to be converted to the same string and this was done by using the fuzzy ratio which score the similarity between words and if the score was 80 of higher then the name from the csv data would be converted to the name from the API data.
+To solve this issue similar names had to be converted to the same string and this was done by using the fuzzy ratio, which scores the similarity between words and if the score was 80 or higher then the name from the csv data would be converted to the name from the API data.

 Following that, after looking at the distribution of trip durations seeing that the top 2 most common durations were 26 and 27 seconds, I decided to get rid of rows with trip durations less than one minute my reasoning being that it be a false trip with not enough time to get to the next nearest bike station.
 Lastly, an outlier was deleted which gave a date with a year of 2000.